atomone-hub/genesis/DECENTRALISTS.md

 system but with a new criteria for membership, under a new name.

-Initially the only criteria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $PHOTON tokens (more on $PHOTON later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne Constitution for the AtomOne hub.
+Initially the only criteria for Decentralists membership is that members hold any nonzero amount of $ATONE or $PHOTON tokens (more on $PHOTON later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne Constitution for the AtomOne hub.

 While we respect the stakers and the staking distribution, we also recognize that the unequal token distribution must be balanced by the natural inalienable God given powers to individual humans who are vital to make this project succeed.
-While the voting on AtomOne is handled solely by the $ATOM1 stakers, the Decentralists self-organize as a whole and with groups within, and every proposal in the governance of the Gaia and AtomOne hubs as well as every open group are enriched with the best arguments from both sides of the isle as
+While the voting on AtomOne is handled solely by the $ATONE stakers, the Decentralists self-organize as a whole and with groups within, and every proposal in the governance of the Gaia and AtomOne hubs as well as every open group are enriched with the best arguments from both sides of the isle as